 Some of the cards listed on this page originate from our partners, but that did not impact our conclusions.
-Offers are accurate as of May 15, 2018 and many are likely to have changed since.
+Offers information was collected on Jan 13, 2020 and is likely to have changed since.

 |Issuer||Foreign Transaction Fee||Number of Cards With No Foreign Fee||Best No Foreign Fee Offer||International Collect Calls|

 American Express® Gold Card

 |No foreign fees||9|